 Wheel Hexes: Brass wheel hexes would be ideal.

 Battery Plugs: Might switch to a pair of XT60 battery plugs.

 LED Headlights: A 10mm, two LED lights such as the Angel Eyes & Demon Eyes LED Headlights.

 In summary, an RTR crawler has different demands than an RTR RC.
-You need to consider the more demands of torque.
+You need to consider the demands of torque.
 Moreover, the demands of high grip and weighted tires should also be kept in mind.
-Hopefully, this blog will provide you insight on these aspects of the ECX Temper Gen 2 crawler upgrade.
+Hopefully, this blog will provide you insight into these aspects of the ECX Temper Gen 2 crawler upgrade.